Centrifugal-corrected harmonic oscillator model for spherical proton emitters: Theoretical framework

 In this work, we generalize the modified harmonic oscillator potential as the nuclear potential to study proton radioactivity \cite{Bayrak:2020ruy,Delion:2009jw}.
 It can be written as

 where $V_0$ and $V_1$ represent the depth and diffusivity of nuclear potential, respectively.
-In addition, the Coulomb potential $V_C$ is considered as the nucleus-nucleus interaction between the daughter nucleus and emitted proton, distributed over a uniform sphere with radius $R$.
+In addition, the Coulomb potential $V_C$ is taken as that of a uniformly charged sphere with a sharp radius $R$.
 It can be expressed as \cite{Buck:1990zz,buck:1991ground}

 where $e^2=1.4399652$ MeV$\cdot$fm represents the square of the elementary charge of an electron, and $R$ denotes the sharp radius calculated by the semi-empirical formula as